UniTime/unitime-doc/class-detail.md

 * **Display Instructors**
 	* When checked (and it is checked by default), the instructors for this class will be displayed in the online Schedule of Classes
-	* When not checked, the instructor will not be displayed in the online Schedule of Classes, and his/her name will have to be re-entered for reporting purposes
+	* When not checked, the instructor will not be displayed in the online Schedule of Classes, and their name will have to be re-entered for reporting purposes
 	* Editable in the [Edit Class](edit-class) screen

 * **Student Scheduling**